 As long as the scheme you already contribute to is recognised by the States of Guernsey as an eligible scheme, then you will not have to contribute to the new scheme as well.
 The qualification criteria are principally that the scheme is an 'approved scheme' for Guernsey Income Tax purposes.
-For defined benefit schemes, will be tests on minimum levels of benefits.
+For defined benefit schemes, there will be tests on minimum levels of benefits.
 For defined contribution schemes, there are likely to be tests on minimum contributions levels from employers and minimum levels of total contributions.
-Multimember Retirement Annuity Trust Schemes (RATS) may qualify as eligible pension schemes, but single members RATS will not.

-Single Member RATS may be used as an alternative to a qualifying scheme if both the employer and employee agree to use this arrangement.
+Multimember Retirement Annuity Trust Schemes (RATS) may qualify as eligible pension schemes and single Member RATS may be used if both the employer and employee agree to use this arrangement.